infinity1729/EventListing/README.md

 ## 🏗️ How to Set up `EventListing` for Development?

-Here is a quick overview of the `react-play` repo setup:
+Here is a quick overview of the `EventListing` repo setup:

 ### 🍴 Fork and Clone the Repo
 First, you need to fork the `EventListing` repo.
 You can do this by clicking the `Fork` button on the top right corner of the repo.
 If you are new to forking, please watch this [YouTube Guide](https://www.youtube.com/watch?v=h8suY-Osn8Q) to get started.